- Nevada Drug and Alcohol Abuse Statistics

 - Nevada Insurance (i.e. Medicaid) Treatment Facilities

-If you’re looking for alcohol addiction treatment in Nevada, here are some of the more frequently asked questions about rehab within the state:
+If you’re looking for alcohol addiction treatment in Nevada, here are some of the more frequently asked questions about Nevada rehabilitation centers within the state.

-Where Can I Find Alcohol Addiction Treatment Centers in Nevada?
+Where Can I Find Alcohol Rehab Centers in Nevada?

-According to a 2017 report by the Substance Abuse and Mental Health Services Administration, there are 13,585 substance abuse treatment centers across the state which treated more than 1.3M people that year.1 Of those, 11,184 are designated as outpatient centers, 3,125 are residential (non-hospital), and 715 are inpatient facilities.1* Many of these facilities are located in Central Las Vegas, but centers can also be found in Reno, Sparks, and Henderson as well.
+According to a 2017 report by the Substance Abuse and Mental Health Services Administration, there are 13,585 substance abuse treatment centers across the state which treated more than 1.3M people that year.2 Of those Nevada rehabilitation centers, 11,184 are designated as outpatient centers, 3,125 are residential (non-hospital), and 715 are inpatient facilities.2 Many of these facilities are located in Central Las Vegas, but centers can also be found in Reno, Sparks, and Henderson as well.

-A part of the American Addiction Centers (AAC) portfolio of treatment facilities across the U.S., Desert Hope is centrally located just 10 minutes from the McCarran International airport.
-Desert Hope offers a full continuum of care, from detox to inpatient and outpatient care as well as recovery residence at Resolutions Las Vegas.
+A part of the American Addiction Centers (AAC) portfolio of treatment facilities across the U.S., Desert Hope Treatment Center is centrally located just 10 minutes from the McCarran International airport.

 Desert Hope offers a range of evidence-based therapies in both individual and group formats in order to help patients modify thoughts and behaviors related to alcohol abuse.
 Therapies include everything from cognitive-behavioral therapy to equine therapy, for a multifaceted approach to recovery.